NguynHau/Paper_SS_RSVM_2026/v2.0/README.md

 - AUC
 - F1-score

-The equivalence margins used in the experiments are defined directly in the notebook.
+The equivalence margins used in Version 2.0 are specified directly in the notebook.

 The resulting p-values and summary statistics are stored in: